-6 Close the SHOW TABLE dialogue box by clicking on its CLOSE button.
+6 Close the ADD TABLES pane by clicking on its CLOSE button (x).

 A Linking the Tables

 In order to create a query on multiple tables, the tables needed to be linked together using the PRIMARY KEY fields.
 In this case the EMPLOYEE ID field is present in both tables and it has been set as the PRIMARY KEY field in each table.